aaron-jack-manning/podcast-downloader/README.md

 - `dateRange` specifies the range of publish dates to download.
 These should be formatted as "YYYY/MM/DD-YYYY/MM/DD" (an example is shown above) or as "AllTime" to remove date filtering.

 After specifying the above data in the file, just run `application/podcast-downloader.exe`.

+## Resources

+For more information on the podcast RSS standard, [Google's documentation](https://support.google.com/podcast-publishers/answer/9889544?hl=en) is great.